bLucyd/Getting_And_Cleaning_Data-Course_Project/README.md

 ##5)From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-    We make use of the functions group_by and summarise_each from the dplyr package to achieve this.
+    We make use of the function group_by() to group the data by the Activity and the Subject column.
+We then use the function summarise_each() to calculate the correct averages.